Anuraj4/Data-Structure-Visualizer/README.md

 ## License

--This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact